Skip to content

 • JOUR 100 Proseminar: Introduction to Graduate Studies in Journalism

-• Alternative: EXPO 34 Business Rhetoric, or EXPO 25 Academic Writing and Critical Reading
+• Alternative: EXPO 34 Business Rhetoric

 • MUSE 102 Proseminar: Introduction to Graduate Studies and Scholarly Writing in Museum Studies